pmahnke/mahnke-cocktails/recipe/fence_hopper.md

 ### Notes

-- Method: Shaken / Stirred / Build in the Glass
+- Method: Shaken
-- Pour: Double Strain / Julep Strain / Open Pour / Add all ingredients directly to the glass
+- Pour: Double Strain
-- Glassware: Low Ball, Large Ice cube
+- Glassware: Beer Mug
 - Garnish: Cinnamon stick
 - Special Prep: Pour the IPA into the glass and top with the cocktail.